nbasilico/debian-mips/guides/install.md

 ```

 ## Create a shared directory
-This section is completely optional and lets you set up a shared directory between your host and the MIPS VM usiung the [9p network protocol](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs#9P_protocol).
-Among other benefits, a mapped directory allows to code using your preferred editor and configuration (including GUI applications which are hard to use on a VM of this kind) and to do so while having bare-metal performance and still being able to access the edited files from within the VM.
+This section is completely optional and lets you set up a shared directory between your host and the MIPS VM by mounting a [9p filesystem](http://9p.cat-v.org/) using the [9p network protocol](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs#9P_protocol).
+Doing this is actually surprisingly simple and can be done with only a couple of tweaks.
+Among other benefits, a shared directory allows to code using your preferred editor and configuration (including GUI applications which are hard to use on a VM of this kind) and to do so while having bare-metal performance and still being able to access the edited files from within the VM.
 Obviously, you'll have to run your final product on the VM since you're programming in MIPS assembly (unless you're using a phisical MIPS machine, in which case this guide is completely pointless to you).
 In theory, you could also compile and link your code from the host machine, but doing so would require setting up assembler and linker to build something for a MIPS architecture and it's easier generally to just do it in the VM.

-An in-depth guide to the 9p protocol on Qemu is available in the [official documentation page](https://wiki.qemu.org/Documentation/9psetup).
+An in-depth guide to virtual filesystems using 9p on Qemu is available in the [official documentation page](https://wiki.qemu.org/Documentation/9psetup).

-You can setup a 9p directory sharing between host and guest by simply adding this option to the `start.sh` script Qemu command:
+You can setup a 9p directory sharing between host and guest by simply appending this option to the `start.sh` script Qemu command:
 ```sh
 -virtfs local,path=<path/to/directory>,mount_tag=<tag>,security_model=mapped-xattr
 ```